rmarx/holblocking-blogpost/README.md

 > When a single (slow) object prevents other/following objects from making progress

-A good real-life metaphore is a grocery store with just a single check-out counter.
+A good real-life metaphor is a grocery store with just a single check-out counter.
 One customer buying a lot of items can end up delaying everyone behind them, as customers are served in a First In, First Out manner.
 Another example is a highway with just a single lane.
 One car crash on this road can end up jamming the entire passage for a long time.
-As such, even a single issue at he "head" can "block" the entire "line".
+As such, even a single issue at the "head" can "block" the entire "line".

 This concept has been one of the hardest Web performance problems to solve.
 To understand this, let's start at its incarnation in our trusted workhorse: HTTP version 1.1